apoirrier/CTFs-writeups/SharkyCTF2020/Misc/My-huge-file.md

 ### Investigation

-16 To is big for a file, and we can't expect every team to parse that much information in such a short time, without being a news: [record with 100 Tb for 23 minutes link](https://www.wired.com/2014/10/startup-crunches-100-terabytes-data-record-23-minutes/)
+16 Tb is big for a file, and we can't expect every team to parse that much information in such a short time, without being a news: [record with 100 Tb for 23 minutes link](https://www.wired.com/2014/10/startup-crunches-100-terabytes-data-record-23-minutes/)

 ```
 df --human-readable